tomossmith/MS3-Foodie/README.md

 * ### <span id="testing-links"><b>Link Testing</b></span>

     In my last project, I tested all the website links manually by navigating the site myself.
 The problem I found was that there were links that I had forgotten about which meant there were many left unchecked.
-    For this project i've found an online tool called [Dead Link Checker](https://www.deadlinkchecker.com/) which scans the whole site for links and tests to make sure they are all correct.
+    For this project I've found an online tool called [Dead Link Checker](https://www.deadlinkchecker.com/) which scans the whole site for links and tests to make sure they are all correct.
 This has worked great and provided a detail report on its results.
 However, I felt it was important that not only were the links complete, but that they are directing the users to the correct places.
     As this is not a test that the online tool can carry out, I browsed the site and followed the links to make sure they were opening the correct sites.

     Here are the results from the [Dead Link Checker](https://www.deadlinkchecker.com/):